Druze: In Syria

 When a local paper in 1945 reported that President Shukri al-Quwatli (1943–49) had called the Druze a "dangerous minority", Sultan Pasha al-Atrash flew into a rage and demanded a public retraction.
 If it were not forthcoming, he announced, the Druze would indeed become "dangerous", and a force of 4,000 Druze warriors would "occupy the city of Damascus".
 Quwwatli could not dismiss Sultan Pasha's threat.
 The military balance of power in Syria was tilted in favor of the Druze, at least until the military build up during the 1948 War in Palestine.
 One advisor to the Syrian Defense Department warned in 1946 that the Syrian army was "useless", and that the Druze could "take Damascus and capture the present leaders in a breeze".

-During the four years of Adib Shishakli's rule in Syria (December 1949 to February 1954) (on 25 August 1952: Adib al-Shishakli created the Arab Liberation Movement (ALM), a progressive party with pan-Arabist and socialist views), the Druze community was subjected to a heavy attack by the Syrian government.
+During the four years of Adib Shishakli's rule in Syria (December 1949 to February 1954) (on 25 August 1952: Adib al-Shishakli created the Arab Liberation Movement (ALM), a progressive party with pan-Arabist and socialist views), the Druze community was subjected to heavy attack by the Syrian government.
 Shishakli believed that among his many opponents in Syria, the Druze were the most potentially dangerous, and he was determined to crush them.
 He frequently proclaimed: "My enemies are like a serpent: The head is the Jebel al-Druze, the stomach Homs, and the tail Aleppo.
 If I crush the head, the serpent will die."
 Shishakli dispatched 10,000 regular troops to occupy the Jebel al-Druze.
 Several towns were bombarded with heavy weapons, killing scores of civilians and destroying many houses.
 According to Druze accounts, Shishakli encouraged neighboring Bedouin tribes to plunder the defenseless population and allowed his own troops to run amok.

 Shishakli launched a brutal campaign to defame the Druze for their religion and politics.
 He accused the entire community of treason, at times claiming they were in the employ of the British and Hashimites, at others that they were fighting for Israel against the Arabs.
 He even produced a cache of Israeli weapons allegedly discovered in the Jabal.
 Even more painful for the Druze community was his publication of "falsified Druze religious texts" and false testimonials ascribed to leading Druze sheikhs designed to stir up sectarian hatred.
 This propaganda also was broadcast in the Arab world, mainly Egypt.
 Shishakli was assassinated in Brazil on 27 September 1964 by a Druze seeking revenge for Shishakli's bombardment of the Jebel al-Druze.